 The importance of the Benedictine charism is evident in its power to elevate the being mode of life and … at least slow the analytical mode of life aimed at investigating means and ends, predicting outcomes, or examining premises and conclusions.
 Not educating the inner core of our soul from which all other capacities emanate—including our reason—leads (and has led) to dissonance, dispersion, and the fragmentation that results from a lack of direction for our drives, passions and instincts.” source blog

 Let’s not be afraid to dare to nurture a more child-like attitude to our community building.
-Enjoy the myriad of possible resonances!
+Enjoy the resonances!